marcelo-tibau/ExData_Plotting1/README.md

 ## Attention
-The weekdays shown in plot2.png, plot3.png and plot4.png are named in Portuguese.
-Translating it can be read as "qui" meaning "thu", "sex" meaning "fri" and "sáb" meaning "sat".
+The weekdays shown in plot2.png, plot3.png and plot4.png are in Portuguese.
+Consider the translation to read them as "qui" meaning "thu", "sex" meaning "fri" and "sáb" meaning "sat".

 ## Introduction